-To reach Hornstrandir, you will need to take a boat from either Ísafjörður or, alternatively, the tiny fishing hamlet of Bolungarvík.
-Arriving at the small harbour of Hesteyri, most hikers will choose to embark on a 15 km (9 miles) hike toward the picturesque bay of Hlöðuvík.
+To reach Hornstrandir, you will need to take a boat from either Ísafjörður or the tiny fishing hamlet of Bolungarvík.
+Arriving at the small harbor of Hesteyri, most hikers will choose to embark on a 15 km (9 miles) hike toward the picturesque bay of Hlöðuvík.
 Depending on your pace, this will usually take between 4-6 hours.
-There are a number of cabins at the bay, making it an ideal place to set up camp for the night.
+There are several cabins at the bay, making it an ideal place to set up camp for the night.

-On your second day, you will climb the steep slopes of Skálarkambur, a coastal mountain from where you will gain incredible panoramic views of the surrounding fjords.
-After reaching the other side of the mountain, you will hike a couple of kilometres down into a bay called Rekavík.
+On your second day, you will climb the steep slopes of Skálarkambur, a coastal mountain where you will gain incredible panoramic views of the surrounding fjords.
+After reaching the other side of the mountain, you will hike a couple of kilometers down into a bay called Rekavík.

-From here, you will continue your way to Hornvík where you can set up camp for the night.
-If there is an abundance of excess energy in your group, it is possible to hike a further couple of hours to the farmstead at Horn where, again, you can set up camp.
-By walking all the way to the farmstead on your second day, you will position yourself closer to the incredible bird cliffs (and the jewel of the Hornstrandir Reserve), Hornbjarg.
+From here, you will continue your way to Hornvík, where you can set up camp for the night.
+If excess energy is abundant in your group, it is possible to hike a further couple of hours to the farmstead at Horn, where, again, you can set up camp.
+By walking to the farmstead on your second day, you will position yourself closer to the incredible bird cliffs (and the jewel of the Hornstrandir Reserve), Hornbjarg.

 Of course, use common sense while navigating your way around Hornbjarg; after all, it's a very, very long way to fall.
 The cliff face seen in the pictures is known as Kálfatindar.

 Between the towns of Borgarfjörður Eystri and Seyðisfjörður is a spectacular hike that is 55 km (same length as Laugavegurinn), often hiked in 4 days.
-However, there are several other trails in the area, called Víknaslóðir or 'The Trails of the Inlets' and it's recommended to spend from 5 up to 10 days hiking in the area.
+However, there are several other trails in the area, called Víknaslóðir or 'The Trails of the Inlets.'
+It's recommended to spend from 5 up to 10 days hiking in the area.

-A detailed trail map is available in bookstores in Iceland, to give you an overview of all the different trails.
+A detailed trail map is available in bookstores in Iceland to give you an overview of all the different trails.
 The area is split up into the North and South area, but it's also possible to do a quick overview of the whole area in 5 days.
-In total, there are trails of around 150 km in the area, and this is considered one of the best hiking destinations in Iceland.
+There are trails of around 150 km in the area, which is considered one of the best hiking destinations in Iceland.

-Expect dramatic mountains, spectacular seafront views, stunning beaches, beautiful fjords, colourful mountains, green valleys, hidden elves & trolls and azure blue waters.
+Expect dramatic mountains, spectacular seafront views, stunning beaches, beautiful fjords, colorful mountains, green valleys, hidden elves & trolls, and azure blue waters.

 There are, of course, several shorter hikes to be found in Iceland's countryside.
 As already mentioned, there are often several hiking options from most campsites in Iceland, and it's a wise move to ask the locals about the best hikes.

-In Snæfellsjökull National Park there's a popular but very easy 30-minute hike between the tiny hamlets of Arnarstapi and Hellnar on Snæfellsnes peninsula (1-hour return hike).
-That takes you along the beautiful coastline, with several arched rocks, pillars, basalt columns and a view towards Snæfellsjökull glacier the whole route.
+In Snæfellsjökull National Park, there's a popular but straightforward 30-minute hike between the tiny hamlets of Arnarstapi and Hellnar on Snæfellsnes peninsula (1-hour return hike).
+That takes you along the beautiful coastline, with several arched rocks, pillars, basalt columns, and a view towards Snæfellsjökull glacier the whole route.
 This walk is mostly on flat land, with very minimal ups and downs on a narrow path.

-In Vatnajökull National Park there is a beautiful waterfall called Svartifoss, or Black Falls.
-From the visitor centre at Skaftafell it is a moderately easy hike, that takes about 45 minutes one way.
+In Vatnajökull National Park, there is a beautiful waterfall called Svartifoss, or Black Falls.
+From the visitor center at Skaftafell, it is a moderately easy hike that takes about 45 minutes one way.

-If you're just looking for a short, half-day hiking trip from Reykjavík, then you have plenty of options.
-Following are just a few examples and we urge you to look up more options.
+If you're looking for a short, half-day hiking trip from Reykjavík, then you have plenty of options.
+Following are just a few examples, and we urge you to research more options.

-The Reykjanes Peninsula is one of the better choices for those looking to hike an area local to Reykjavik.
-The landscape of the peninsula is dark, diverse, cragged and full of opportunity, be it the great swathes of geothermal activity, the hidden cave networks, the towering mountains or the scenic coastlines.
+The Reykjanes Peninsula is a better choice for those looking to hike an area local to Reykjavik.
+The peninsula landscape is dark, diverse, cragged, and full of opportunity, be it the great swathes of geothermal activity, the hidden cave networks, the towering mountains, or the scenic coastlines.

 One of the most popular and accessible hikes on the Reykjanes Peninsula is climbing to the summit of the cone-shaped, hyaloclastite mountain, Keilir.
-The mountain peaks at 390 metres, with steep, sweeping sides that can pose quite a challenge to the unfit and the underprepared.
-In fact, due to the steep elevation, many hikers choose to summit Keilir when there is still frost on the ground so as to avoid slipping on the mud and loose gravel.
+The mountain peaks at 390 meters, with steep, sweeping sides that can pose a challenge to the unfit and the underprepared.
+Due to the steep elevation, many hikers choose to summit Keilir when there is still frost on the ground to avoid slipping on the mud and loose gravel.

 Another route available is hiking from the sleepy fishing settlement of Hafnir toward the low lying cliffs, Hafnaberg.
-Hafnaberg is a local favourite amongst birdwatchers and visitors can expect to see nesting razorbills, fulmars, guillemots and kittiwakes, among other species.
+Hafnaberg is a local favorite amongst birdwatchers, and visitors can expect to see nesting razorbills, fulmars, guillemots, and kittiwakes, among other species.

-The cliffs of Hafnaberg are also a well-known observation point for looking out for whales, dolphins and seals swimming off the Reykjanes coastline.
-Just make sure not to stand too close to the cliff's edge; the rocks are notoriously unstable, so best to keep a few metres back to save any unpleasant accidents.
+The cliffs of Hafnaberg are also a well-known observation point for looking out for whales, dolphins, and seals swimming off the Reykjanes coastline.
+Just make sure not to stand too close to the cliff's edge; the rocks are notoriously unstable, so best to keep a few meters back to save any unpleasant accidents.

 Those partaking in the Hafnir-Hafnaberg hike will also have the opportunity to see two other major attractions of the Reykjanes Peninsula.
-The first is the “Bridge Between the Continents”, otherwise known as Miðlína or ‘Leif The Lucky Bridge’, a 15-metre walkway between the exposed North American and Eurasian tectonic plates.
-On one side of the bridge, a plaque reads “Welcome to America”, on the other, “Welcome to Europe”.
+The first is the “Bridge Between the Continents,” otherwise known as Miðlína or ‘Leif The Lucky Bridge,’ a 15-meter walkway between the exposed North American and Eurasian tectonic plates.
+On one side of the bridge, a plaque reads “Welcome to America,” on the other, “Welcome to Europe.”

 Photo from Hot Spring Hike of Reykjadalur Valley

-Glymur is Iceland's second tallest waterfall, after Morsárfoss that's much less accessible, far in the highlands.
-Reaching Glymur however only requires an hour drive north from Reykjavík, to the bottom of Hvalfjörður fjord, and then an additional couple of hours hiking.
+Glymur is Iceland's second tallest waterfall, after Morsárfoss, which is much less accessible, far in the highlands.
+However, reaching Glymur requires an hour drive north from Reykjavík, to the bottom of Hvalfjörður fjord, and then an additional couple of hours hiking.

-The hike is of medium difficulty, going through a natural cave and crossing a river on a big tree trunk before needing to climb a fairly steep mountainside.
-The scenery is stunning and varied however, and if you find the climb too tiresome then you don't need to go all the way to the top of the waterfall, and you'll be able to get a good view of it after only an hour or so of hiking.
+The hike is of medium difficulty, going through a natural cave and crossing a river on a big tree trunk before climbing a fairly steep mountainside.
+The scenery is stunning and varied, however, and if you find the climb too tiresome, you don't need to go all the way to the top of the waterfall, and you'll be able to get a good view of it after only an hour or so of hiking.

-In total the hike is about 3-3.5 hours.
-To get to the starting point you'll need to rent a car and drive to the parking lot nearby in Botnsdalur as there are no bus routes going there.
+In total, the hike is about 3-3.5 hours.
+To get to the starting point, you'll need to rent a car and drive to the parking lot nearby in Botnsdalur as no bus routes are going there.

 Esjan is the Reykjavík mountain, looking over the city just on its outskirts.
-To reach the roots of the mountain and the start of the hike you can simply take an inner city bus, Strætó number 57 or 29.
-The bus stop is called 'Esjurætur - Hiking Center'.
+To reach the mountain's roots and the start of the hike, you can take a city bus, Strætó number 57 or 29.
+The bus stop is called 'Esjurætur - Hiking Center.'

-It is, of course, also possible to hike only short sections of it, as the hike up is divided into 6 sections, with the top one being at Þverfellshorn, at 780 metres high.
-This is the most common hiking route to the top of Esjan, although other routes are also available.
+It is, of course, also possible to hike only short sections of it, as the hike up is divided into six sections, with the top one being at Þverfellshorn, at 780 meters high.
+This section is the most common hiking route to the top of Esjan, although other routes are also available.

 Photo by Toby Elliott

-Climbing all the way to the top is not recommended in winter time except for experienced hikers, and the conditions each day should always be taken into consideration - there have been fatal incidents when an avalanche occurred during a time of year with heavy snow.
+Climbing to the top is not recommended in winter time except for experienced hikers, and the conditions each day should always be taken into consideration.
+There have been fatal incidents when an avalanche occurred during a time of year with heavy snow.

-However, the route is suitable even for young children, the views are great, it's accessible all year round (weather depending) and the hike to the top is only around 2 hours, and much quicker going down.
-Estimated total time is 3-4 hours.
+However, the route is suitable even for young children, the views are great, it's accessible all year round (weather depending), and the hike to the top is only around 2 hours and much quicker going down.
+The estimated total time is 3-4 hours.

-Less than a 30-minute drive from the centre of Reykjavík is the short mountain Helgafell.
-It's very near to the town of Hafnarfjörður, and a popular hiking destination for locals.
+Less than a 30-minute drive from the center of Reykjavík is the short mountain Helgafell.
+It's very near to the town of Hafnarfjörður and a popular hiking destination for locals.

-Although the mountain is only 338 metres tall, it only takes an hour to an hour and a half to hike it (so perfect to take kids along with you) then you're still rewarded with an impressive view over Reykjavík and towards Reykjanes peninsula.
+Although the mountain is only 338 meters tall, it only takes an hour to an hour and a half to hike it (so perfect for taking kids along with you) then you're still rewarded with an impressive view over Reykjavík and towards Reykjanes peninsula.

 Most people start the hike from Kaldárbotnar, where an obvious trail can be found.
-The first part of the trail is along flat lava, until you reach the northeast side of the mountain and then you can hike up the side of the mountain, all the way to the top.
+The first part of the path is along flat lava until you reach the northeast side of the mountain, and then you can hike up the side of the mountain, all the way to the top.

-The aforementioned regions are only a taste of the fantastic hiking opportunities in Iceland.
-For those arriving, be content in the knowledge that pretty much wherever you go here is, in one way or another, a great place for hiking.
+The regions mentioned above are only a taste of the fantastic hiking opportunities in Iceland.
+For those arriving, be content in the knowledge that pretty much wherever you go here is, in one way or another, an excellent place for hiking.

-Other notable regions include the area surrounding Lake Mývatn such as Dimmuborgir and Hverfjall, various locations in Southern Iceland, the coastlines of the southern part of the East Fjords, Snæfellsnes Peninsula and more locations in the Icelandic Highlands, such as Kerlingarfjöll or Hveravellir.
+Other notable regions include the area surrounding Lake Mývatn, such as Dimmuborgir and Hverfjall, various locations in Southern Iceland, the coastlines of the southern part of the East Fjords, Snæfellsnes Peninsula, and more areas in the Icelandic Highlands, such as Kerlingarfjöll or Hveravellir.